On the other side of the spectrum of low testosterone levels in women is high testosterone, which can be just as damaging.

 Throughout a woman's reproductive life, normal total testosterone levels from blood serum range from 6 - 86 ng/dL.
 Accordingly, high testosterone levels would be any range above that.

 Different laboratories may have slightly varied ways to define a healthy testosterone range, but the value itself depends upon age and stage in a woman's reproductive life.
-Nonetheless, abnormal variations from this range can occur, and it important to understand their influences.
+Nonetheless, abnormal variations from this range can occur, and it is important to understand their influences.

 Causes of High Testosterone Levels